 Half your weight in ounces–more if exercising–add 16-20 ounces or more.
 Green tea (hot or iced unsweetened or using a healthy sweetener like stevia) is the only other thing I let people “count” as water.

-What is your advice about vitamins and supplements?
+What’s your advice about vitamins and supplements?

 It is quite the transition to go from cooking for a family to just cooking for two (or maybe even one).
-Do you have any specific advice for Empty Nesters?
+Do you have any specific advice for empty nesters?